palak-ckar/training-repo/README.md

 # Overview

-This is basically what I learnt while the training session was going on. :)
+This is basically what I learnt while the training session was going on! :)